CourtneyOaks/CourtneyOaks/README.md

 I am interested in all things data to better understand trends, market data, revenue, marketing and insights into the performance of our rental home portfolio.

 💻 Currently enrolled:
-- Everyday Excel Specialization (University of Colorado, Boulder)
+- Everyday Excel Specialization (University of Colorado, Boulder), Courses 2 and 3
 - SQL Specialization (Vertabelo Academy)
 - Tableau Specialization (Maven Analytics - CPE accredited)